 What’s better than homemade granola?
 It’s quick and easy to make, packed with nutritious grains, nuts and seeds and naturally sweetened with (just a little) maple syrup or honey and always so flavourful and delicious.
 A smashing crunchy, chunky, and nutritious breakfast, snack or dessert topping.

 It is commonly said that breakfast is the most important meal of the day.
 But you see, I am not a breakfast person.
 At all!
 I have to really force myself to eat in the morning.
-On the days that I eat breakfast, I may have mentioned on more than one occasion that my go-to breakfast choice is a granola yoghurt parfait.
+On the days that I get to eat breakfast, I may have mentioned on more than one occasion that my go-to breakfast choice is a granola yoghurt parfait.
 Not too sweet granola, crunchy and full of healthy nuts, layered with some creamy yoghurt and diced seasonal fruit and I am ready to kick-off my day.

 So what is granola?
 Granola is a breakfast food and snack, mainly consisting of rolled oats and nuts, and a whole variety of add-ins, sweetened with healthy sweeteners and usually baked until it is crisp, toasted and golden brown.
 Excellent as a breakfast cereal drowned in milk, or mixed with fresh fruit and yoghurt into parfaits for easy breakfasts and snacks.
 Granola is great for dessert too.
-If you want to dress up a bowl of ice cream or banana split, heap some crispy delicious granola on top.
-Yum!
+If you want to dress up a bowl of ice cream or banana split, simply heap some crispy delicious granola on top.
+Yum!😋

 So why make your own granola?
-Personally, I just really really really love everything about homemade granola but of course, there are plenty of arguments why you should be making yours.
+Personally, I just really really really love everything about homemade granola but of course, there are plenty of other arguments why you should be making yours.

 » First of all, homemade granola is just downright delicious and tastes way way better than any store-bought one.
 You have no additives or preservatives or added sugars which aren’t great health wise or might even alter the taste and flavours of the final product.
 Homemade granola is full of feel-good ingredients, including lots of protein and omega-3s and it isn’t overly sweet; just lightly tossed with a bit of honey or maple syrup and you are good to go.

 » Next, granola is cheaper, super quick and easy to make, with ingredients you probably already keep in your pantry.
-It is ready in 20 minutes or less and you can make for less than 1/3 the price of prepackaged ones at the grocery store.
+It is ready in 20 minutes or less and you can make for less than 1/3 the price of pre-packaged ones at the grocery store.

 » And lastly, homemade granola gives you that perfect crunch and is easy to customize with whatever ingredients you love most.
 You know what is in your granola because you can add in your favourite stir-ins such as chopped nuts, dried fruits, chocolate chips, etc, store in zip-lock bags or airtight container and voilà!